 I enjoy solving problems, particularly complicated problems involving employment law and employee benefits.
 I have been working with employers and executives for more than 30 years to strategize and problem solve.

-JoAnne Ray is double board certified by the Texas Board of Legal Specialization in both Labor and Employment Law and in Civil Trial Law.
+JoAnne Ray is board certified by the Texas Board of Legal Specialization in Labor and Employment Law.
 She handles a wide range of employment matters, including ERISA litigation, non-compete and trade secret litigation, breach of fiduciary duty cases, wage and hour cases, and discrimination cases of all kinds.
 A significant part of her practice involves representing executives in negotiating employment contracts and severance arrangements.
 She is knowledgeable about fidelity bond claims and often advises clients concerning insurance coverage for employment-related claims.
 She also has extensive experience with employee benefits, providing counsel to plan sponsors and other plan fiduciaries concerning plan administration and internal appeals.
 JoAnne designs, drafts, and amends pension plans, health and welfare plans, nonqualified deferred compensation plans, executive compensation plans, and equity incentive plans.

 JoAnne is the author of numerous legal articles, including two articles published in The Texas Bar Journal.